 Historically, we have prioritized keeping our technology architecture, trade secrets, and engineering roadmap private and, have not patented the majority of our proprietary technology.
 As a result, we cannot look to patent enforcement rights to protect much of our proprietary technology.
 However, as of December 31, 2022, we had 41 issued patents on our proprietary technology, 2 allowed patent applications, and 31 pending patent applications, all in the United States.
 We may not be able to obtain any further patents, and our pending applications may not result in the issuance of patents.
 Any issued patents may be challenged, invalidated or circumvented, and any rights granted under these patents may not actually provide adequate defensive protection or competitive advantages to us.
-Additionally, the process of obtaining and maintaining patent protection is expensive and time-consuming, and we may not be able to prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
+Additionally, the process of obtaining and maintaining patent protection is expensive and timeconsuming, and we may not be able to prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 However, effective protection of our intellectual property rights may require additional filings and applications in the future.
 Pending and future applications may not be approved, and any of our existing or future patents, trademarks or other intellectual property rights may not provide sufficient protection for our business as currently conducted or may be challenged by others or invalidated through administrative process or litigation.
-Additionally, patent rights in the United States have switched from the former "first-to-invent" system to a "first-to-file" system, which may favor larger competitors that have the resources to timely file more patent applications.
+Additionally, patent rights in the United States have switched from the former "first-to-invent" system to a "first-tofile" system, which may favor larger competitors that have the resources to timely file more patent applications.
 Furthermore, our existing patents and any patents issued in the future may give rise to ownership claims or to claims for the payment of additional remuneration of fair price by persons having participated in the creation of the inventions.
-If we are unable to obtain, maintain, protect, and enforce our intellectual property and proprietary ri
+If we are unable to obtain, maintain, protect, and enforce our intellectual property and proprietary rights, it could have a material adverse effect on our business, operating results, and financial condition.